 Here are our top tips and tricks for soothing your baby at night:

 - Keep the routine.
 First and foremost, stay steadfast in your sleep routine, as we discussed in, "Getting Your Baby to Sleep in a Crib."
 Making changes to the calming transition you created for going from day to night won't do your baby any favors.
 Your goal is to relax your baby as much as possible and sticking to the routine as much as you can will help.

 Safe comfort.
 Use a Dreamland Baby weighted swaddle or weighted wearable blanket (depending on age and if they're rolling over yet) as part of your baby's sleep routine to calm them before bedtime.
-Unlike other sleep sacks, this one's weighted component is designed to increase melatonin and serotonin production helping them to be less stressed and ready to drift off to sleep.
 Part of the reason teething seems worse at night is because an exhausted baby has a more difficult time dealing with discomfort.
 So anything you can do to relieve this and calm them, helps!

 Mom Erin, writes about her experience using the weighted wearable blanket: